Ordering

 Octane

 Higher octane will not do anything special for you.
 Octane rating is about how resistant a fuel is to pre-ignition when under high compression inside an engine.
-If the octane rating is too low, it’s possible for the fuel to combust before it should and lead to engine damage.
-This has nothing to do whatsoever with the function or performance of a flamethrower.
+If the octane rating is too low, it's possible for the fuel to combust before it should and lead to engine damage.
+This has nothing to do whatsoever with the function or performance of a device that ignites fuel in open air.

 Mixtures